 If you haven't already, first go and download an installer for the version of Visual Studio you are working with.

-There are three separate installers for three different versions of Visual Studio (2008/2010/2012).
+There are four separate installers for four different versions of Visual Studio (2008/2010/2012/2013).
 Installing NCrunch for one version of Visual Studio should have no impact on other versions you may have running on your machine.

 Once you've downloaded and stepped through the MSI, NCrunch should be ready to go.
 Note that if you had Visual Studio open during the installation, you'll need to restart your IDE before NCrunch will load.